logicalclocks/hops-docs/docs/user_guide/tensorflow/tensorflow_on_spark.rst

 TensorFlowOnSpark on Hops
 =========================
+.. highlight:: python

 What is TensorFlowOnSpark
 -------------------------

-Originally developed by Yahoo, TensorFlowOnSpark is essentially a wrapper for Distributed TensorFlow (https://www.tensorflow.org/deploy/distributed) and in that sense, TensorFlowOnSpark supports all features which Distributed TensorFlow provides, such as asynchronous or synchronous training.
+Originally developed by Yahoo, TensorFlowOnSpark is essentially a wrapper for `Distributed TensorFlow <https://www.tensorflow.org/deploy/distributed>`_ and in that sense, TensorFlowOnSpark supports all features which Distributed TensorFlow provides, such as asynchronous or synchronous training.

 Improvements by Hops
 --------------------

-1. Hops provides GPU scheduling!
-In the Jupyter configuration before starting Jupyter in HopsWorks, it is possible to configure the number of GPUs that should be accessible for each worker.
+1. **Hops provides GPU scheduling!** In the Jupyter configuration before starting Jupyter in HopsWorks, it is possible to configure the number of GPUs that should be accessible for each worker.

-2. Parameter servers are not allocated any GPUs since they perform relatively small computations.
+2. **Parameter servers are not allocated any GPUs** since they perform relatively small computations.

-3. GPUs are exclusively allocated, which mean workers will not crash due to Out-of-memory errors.
+3. **GPUs are exclusively allocated**, which mean workers will not crash due to Out-of-memory errors.

 Wrap your TensorFlowOnSpark code in a function